nicholas-hucal/scaf-it-cli/README.md

 # Scaffold Component CLI Tool

-This CLI tool helps you create React component scaffolding with `.jsx` and `.scss` files.
+This CLI tool helps you create React component scaffolding with `.jsx`, `index.js` and `.scss` files.
 It generates a component directory containing the component and stylesheet, based on the specified component name.

 ## Prerequisites